mk-fg/unified2/README.md

 It does not resolve rule ids and is not meant to be a replacement for [barnyard2](https://github.com/firnsy/barnyard2) or Snort itself in that role.

+In fact, I've found that snort-produced text logs are enough for my purposes, so **this module isn't really maintained or updated** (at least by me), so if you really find it useful, I encourage you to fork the module, and contact me to transfer pypi package ownership to you.

 Main purpose is to extract a packet data from the log, associated with some particular triggered (and resolved/logged separately via other means, e.g. alert_syslog or alert_csv snort modules) rule, so I haven't paid much